Narborough, Norfolk: Community

+Mill

 Narborough Mill was built c.1780, although several additions, renovations and modifications have been undertaken since then.
 The structure is three storeys high and built of brick with a single locum and a pantiled roof.
 It has distinctive large recessed brick arches.
 The rear still has some weatherboarding and it is quite possible the upper storeys were also of weatherboard in the early days.

 Charles Tyssen enlarged the mill in 1845 with a poorly built extension, the foundations of which slowly sank over many years until part of the roof collapsed in 1980.
 This complete section, along with the Victorian miller's house built onto the front, had to be demolished.
 Thirteen 50-foot piles had to be sunk in order to make the building safe when restoration began.

 The 1897 plan shows an engine house on the front of the building.
 This was converted into the miller's residence soon after.
 At that time the tributary was made wider and deeper than the parallel stretch of the River Nar, providing an adequate fall of water and more power to drive the wheel.